-BMB/Bi/Ch 170.
+BMB/Bi/Ch 170 abc.
 Biochemistry and Biophysics of Macromolecules and Molecular Assemblies.
-9 units (3-0-6); first.
-Prerequisites: Bi/Ch 110.
-Detailed analysis of the structures of the four classes of biological molecules and the forces that shape them.
+9 units (3-1-5); first, second, third terms.
+Prerequisite: Bi/Ch 110.
+First term: detailed analysis of the structures of the four classes of biological molecules and the forces that shape them.
 Introduction to molecular biological and visualization techniques.
-Instructors: Clemons.

-BMB/Bi/Ch 173.
-Biophysical/Structural Methods.
-9 units (3-0-6); second.
-Basic principles of modern biophysical and structural methods used to interrogate macromolecules from the atomic to cellular levels, including light and electron microscopy, X-ray crystallography, NMR spectroscopy, single molecule techniques, circular dichroism, surface plasmon resonance, mass spectrometry, and molecular dynamics and systems biological simulations.
-Instructors: Jensen, Clemons and other guest lecturers.
+Second term: basic principles of modern biophysical and structural methods to interrogate macromolecules from the atomic to cellular levels, including X-ray crystallography, NMR spectroscopy, molecular dynamics, electron and light microscopy, AFM, single molecule techniques, and systems biological simulations.
+Third term: detailed analysis of specific macromolecular machines and systems that illustrate the principles and biophysical methods taught in the first two terms.
+Instructors: Clemons, Jensen, Shan, Hoelz,staff.